anth12/inner-fire/_pages/eclectic-workshops.md

 permalink: /eclectic-workshops/
 title: Eclectic workshops
 ---
-Scroll down and sign up to our newsletter so you are the first to know about workshops in 2020
+Sign up to our newsletter from the home page so you are the first to know about workshops in 2020